AngryProgrammerInside/NC-API-Documentation/README.md

 PS-NCentral provides cmdlets for 17 Get cmdlets and 4 Set cmdlets (See Appendix B) that cover the majority, so should cover the majority of automation.
 This can be downloaded from: [https://github.com/ToschAutomatisering/PS-NCentral](https://github.com/ToschAutomatisering/PS-NCentral)

-Or installed with the cmdlet
+Or installed from PS-Gallery with the cmdlet

 ```powershell
 Install-Module PS-NCentral